mike-seger/polaris-player-2/README.md

 			[[ -z "$id" ]] && continue
 			npx yt-spectrum-cache --videoId="$id" --outDir ../public/spectrum-cache
 		done

+# Or, if you already have a TSV with `videoId` in column 1:
+npx yt-spectrum-cache --tsv ../data/videoIds.tsv --outDir ../public/spectrum-cache
 ```

 Requires `yt-dlp` and `ffmpeg` on your PATH.